jaymagrob/sei-project-3/README.md

 ## Login & Register

 The landing of the website gives the user three options.
 They can register, login or start there journey (search to see other users and projects).
 If the user registers, they will then be sent to the login page.
-If the user is login in for the first time they will be shown a different message with more infomration and options to improve their experience of Beehive.
+If the user is login in for the first time they will be shown a different message with more information and options to improve their experience of Beehive.

 <img src="src/assets/beehive_ss_login.png" width=700>
 <img src="src/assets/beehive_ss_register.png" width=700>